 Inverted in The West Wing when Secret Service agent Donovan is so busy gloating about how stupid a crook was to try to rob a store when the Secret Service was in town, that he doesn't notice the store clerk's very obvious eye rolling, trying to indicate that the guy he's caught has a partner.

-Subverted at the end of the Doctor Who episode "Utopia", when Professor Yana transforms into the Master and begins to run away with the TARDIS.
+Subverted at the end of the Doctor Who episode "Utopia", when [[spoiler: Professor Yana transforms into the Master and begins to run away with the TARDIS.
 He says "Now, then, Doctor!
 Oooh, new voice.
 Hello, hellooo, helllloooo!
 Anyway... why don't we sit down and have a nice little chat where I can tell you all my plans and you can work out a way to stop me, I don't think!"
-Then he zooms back into the past leaving the Doctor, Martha Jones and Captain Jack at The End of the World as We Know It End of the Universe.
+Then he zooms back into the past leaving the Doctor, Martha Jones and Captain Jack at the End of the Universe.

 "Boston" Rob Mariano had a tendency to do this on The Amazing Race, during pretty much every episode he was on, on both Seasons 7 and All-Stars, a carryover from his time on Survivor.